cloudyskystack/funny-store-game/README.md

 terminal-based io program?? sorta
 patronise or manage a store that sells literally anything (provided they have it in stock...)
 very much wip - expanding so I can explore web programming
 the only reason im making this public is so my friends can see it
+codepen (online viewer for website) here: https://codepen.io/cloudyskystack/pen/QwNGGzZ